nicholaswmin/automap/benchmark/bench/README.md

 *specific* functions or steps within each task, so you can figure out where most of the time is spent.

-In this case, you can use the following [Performance Measurement][perf-hooks]
+In these cases you can use the following [Performance Measurement][perf-hooks]
 methods:

 - [`performance.timerify`][timerify]